populse/mia_processes/docs/source/documentation/bricks/tools/Make_CVR_reg_physio.rst

   .log (CoolTerm) format and trigger files in .txt, .log or .csv format.

-- The Make_CVR_reg_physio brick generates a standard (average) regressor if the physiological parameter files and trigger files are not supplied or are corrupt.
+- The Make_CVR_reg_physio brick generates a standard (average) regressor if the physiological parameter and trigger files are not supplied or are corrupt.
 Otherwise, an individual regressor is generated.

 Standard regressor: